Cheapest non-owner car insurance companies in North Carolina

 What does North Carolina non-owner car insurance cover?

-A North Carolina non-owner car insurance policy only gives you the basic coverage you need to drive legally.
-It meets all the minimum car insurance requirements in North Carolina.
-But it won't pay for any damage to the car itself.
+A North Carolina non-owner car insurance policy provides only the basic coverage required to drive legally.
+It satisfies all the minimum car insurance requirements in North Carolina, but it won't cover any damage to the vehicle you're driving.

 The bottom line: Non-owner car insurance in North Carolina

-Non-owner car insurance in North Carolina costs an average of $470, with State Farm offering the lowest rates.
-Our analysis found that State Farm is the best overall choice.
-Keep in mind that your age, gender and driving record play a significant role in determining your insurance rates.
+In North Carolina, non-owner car insurance costs an average of $470, with State Farm offering the most affordable rates.
+Based on our research, State Farm stands out as the best overall option.
+Remember, factors like your age, gender and driving history can significantly affect your insurance rates.

 Tip icon You might also be interested in